OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 In this repository we are sharing resources, assets and other useful links.

+## Basemaps

+Often referred to as a contextual or backdrop map, a basemap contains reference information used to both orient the map and add context to any data that is overlaid.

+_In_ _this folder_ _you will find information about the OS range of basemap styles, the colour values for each and some additional information._

 ## Colours

 The use of colour is very often fundamental to the success of a data visualisation.
 Colour can help with many elements of your design from improving visual contrast to simply catching the eye.
 Careful use of colour enhances clarity, aids storytelling and draws a viewer into your dataset.
 Poor use of colour can obscure data, or even mislead.